z1lc/core/docs/values.md

 # Personal Values
 Values I try to live by.
+Last reviewed *May 28, 2021*.

+## Health
+Physical, mental / emotional, and spiritual health.

+## Relationships
+Friendships, family, romantic partners.

+## Curiosity
+Intellectual and experiential curiosity.

+## Confident Optimism
+The default expectation is positive.

+# Personal Beliefs
+Ideas that sit between the high-level values above and more specific [mental models](mental_models.md).

 ## Focus
 Make hard decisions about what to pursue and what to throw away.
 Concern yourself with as few things as possible.